Is there a term we should add?

 DARVO – This technique is how a narcissistic and abusive person moves away from taking accountability.
 It stands for Deny, Attack, Reverse Victim and Offender.
 If you challenge them in any way about their behaviors, they will initially deny that this happened, they will then attack you, and then they will take the victim stance and project the abusive stance onto you.

+Dog Whistle/Dog Whistling – A dog whistle is a subtle, coded message or phrase used by an abusive person that seems harmless—or even kind—to outsiders, but carries a specific, threatening, or manipulative meaning to the survivor.
+Just like a real dog whistle can only be heard by dogs, these statements are designed to be "heard" or understood only by the survivor, making them difficult to explain or prove to others.
 Emotional Blackmail – Manipulative tactics where the abuser uses guilt, fear, or obligation to control the victim's behavior and decisions.
 Gaslighting – A form of psychological manipulation where the abuser causes the victim to doubt their own perceptions, memories, or sanity, often by denying facts, lying, or twisting information.
-Hoovering – Named after the vacuum brand, it refers to attempts by the abuser to “suck” the victim back into the relationship through manipulation, promises, or threats after a period of separation.
-Intimidation – Using threats, gestures, or actions to instill fear in the victim, thereby gaining control over their actions and decisions. |
+Hoovering – Named after the vacuum brand, it refers to attempts by the abuser to “suck” the victim back into the relationship through manipulation, promises, or threats after a period of separation. |

+Isolation – The abuser's attempt to cut off the victim from external support systems, including friends, family, and social networks, to increase dependence on the abuser.
+This also prevents the victim from having their positive attributes mirrored back to them on a consistent basis, which is an attack on self worth and identity.
 Sexual Coercion – Any non-physical behavior that induces or forces another person into unwanted sexual activity.
 It involves using pressure, manipulation, threats, or other tactics to gain sexual compliance without the victim's informed consent.
 Listen: Episode 117: Reproductive Coercion with Lynn Stroud Stonewalling – The refusal to communicate or cooperate, often used as a manipulation tactic to control or punish the victim.
 This is also known as “the silent treatment” and can be used as a form of gaslighting.
 Blog: The Silent Treatment Triangulation – A manipulation tactic where the abuser brings a third person into the relationship dynamics to create jealousy, rivalry, or division. |

 Co-Parenting and Post-Separation Dynamics